Market on the Rise

 Housing within Central Townsville itself is continuing to expand rapidly, with many house, unit and high-rise options.
 Buzzing with cafes, fine dining, bars, and boutique shopping Townsville City Centre is a great place to live.
-Townsville City, North Ward and Castle Hill are all suburbs within the Inner-City Area.
+Townsville City, North Ward and Castle Hill are all suburbs within the Inner-City Area

 Townsville is a coastal city with a huge variety of beaches and coastal real estate to enjoy.
 If you would like to live near the beach The Strand, North Ward and Pallaranda are all suburbs at the beach while also being inner city suburbs.

-Mundingburra, West End, South Townsville, Annandale and Belgian Gardens are some to look at if you are looking for big yards with wide streets.
-All of these are less than 15 minutes’ drive to the inner city.
+Mundingburra, West End, South Townsville, Annandale and Belgian Gardens are inner-city suburbs to consider at if you are looking for big yards with wide streets.
+All of these are less than 15 minutes drive to the city.

 On the outskirts on Townsville, you have some great options for the rural lifestyle.
 Oak Valley, Alice River, Alligator Creek and Blue Water are a must see.
 These areas are scattered with farming communities and offer the largest land sizes in the Townsville region.